mildlyinternet/mildlyinternet.github.io/_posts/2015-12-02-how-expensive-are-your-meetings.md

   * Go off topic quickly.
   * Waste time finding the right words / waiting for a turn to speak.
-  * They transmit information at an incredible inefficient pace.
+  * They transmit information at an incredibly inefficient pace.
   * Rarely deal with real things.
 They are about words and speaking, not action.
   * Fill the full amount of time they were scheduled for - even if it's double what is required.